MLanguage/mlang/README.md

 [![CI](https://gitlab.inria.fr/verifisc/mlang/badges/master/pipeline.svg)](https://gitlab.inria.fr/verifisc/mlang/-/commits/master)

-The M language has been invented by the French Direction Générale des Finances Publiques, equivalent to the IRS, to transcribe the tax code into machine-readable instructions.
+The M language has been invented by the French Direction Générale des Finances Publiques (DGFiP), equivalent to the IRS, to transcribe the tax code into machine-readable instructions.
 It is a small Domain Specific Language based on variable declarations and arithmetic operations.
 This work is based on a retro-engineering of the syntax and the semantics of M, from the [codebase](https://framagit.org/dgfip/ir-calcul)